himik-genuine/raspberry_bot/README.md

 /bot_command#any_shell_command, parameters and pipelines are valid.

 - Shows current temp /temp#/opt/vc/bin/vcgencmd measure_temp
-- Lets you know if your power suplly is ok /thr#/opt/vc/bin/vcgencmd get_throttled
+- Lets you know if your power suply is ok /thr#/opt/vc/bin/vcgencmd get_throttled

 For the option command you need to install some extra packages just remove form user_commands.cfg
 - sudo apt-get install nmap